 Casper, WY 82601

-This overview cannot provide all of the information you’ll need to file a bankruptcy case.
-For more detailed information, consider consulting with a local bankruptcy lawyer or buying a self-help book such as How to File Chapter 7 Bankruptcy by Attorney Cara O'Neill and Albin Renauer J.D.
+This overview's purpose is to provide resources for some of the information needed for a bankruptcy filing; however, each filer is responsible for understanding the law.
+For more detailed filing information, consider purchasing a do-it-yourself book like How to File Chapter 7 Bankruptcy by Attorney Cara O'Neill and Albin Renauer J.D.